User Tools

 +== Setup ==

 + * Do not connect to the LAN network of KASK.
-Instead connect to the robot arm directly, or via separate switch.
+Instead connect to the robot arm directly, or via a separate switch.

 + * Set the computer to a static IP address that is the same as the Robot'sexcept for the last number